daobatwit/BinarySegmentation/README.md

  * Introduction <br />
 Osteoarthritis is the most common form of arthritis, affecting roughly 32 million people in the US according to the CDC.
-With these processed, binary joint images, a future project can use them to measure the space between joints to effectviely measure the space between joints to diagnose the stage of Osteoarthritis.
+With these processed, binary joint images, a future project can use them to measure the space between joints to effectively measure the space between joints to diagnose the stage of Osteoarthritis.

 * Requirements <br />
 Python version 3.9.7 or later <br />